 For a few months, our precious Atma Karam has had an intermittent dry cough especially during exercise.
-We took her to see a couple different doctors who did not think it was asthma related.
-We were working with an ND to treat what we thought was an allergy related cough.
+We took her to see a couple different doctors who thought it was allergy related, so we began working with an ND to treat what we thought was an allergy related cough.
 In mid-October, Atma Karam started experiencing a little shortness of breath and more coughing after exercising.
 We thought she might be experiencing exercise induced asthma.

 On Thursday afternoon, October 19th, her teacher called from school to say she was having trouble breathing and sitting out of games.
 We picked her up from school where she was eating lunch, walking around and playing with her friends.
 We took her to the urgent care where they thought she had asthma until they looked at the chest X-ray and told us to go to the ER because her right lung was partially collapsed.

 Initially, the ER doctors thought she had pneumonia and would need to stay in the hospital on IV antibiotics for several days.
 Then, once her CAT scan results came back, they discovered cancer in her chest.

 She was taken by ambulance to the pediatric ICU at UNM hospital in Albuquerque, NM.
 There she received many different tests to confirm whether she had Leukemia or Lymphoma.
 The oncologist at the UNM Pediatric ICU further reviewed her CAT scan results and determined that she had a tumor in the thoracic area of her chest with fluid building up around both the lung and the heart.
 They started administering a specific kind of chemotherapy to dissolve the tumor and reduce the fluid.
 She then had a bone marrow biopsy once the chemo had the desired effects.
 The biopsy helped them to determine the kind of cancer.
 We now know she has T-cell acute lymphoblastic leukemia (ALL).